 The first and most basic way to treat fish health conditions is usually to maintain good water quality.
-Good water will not allow harmful bacteria to survive.
-Hence, it will reduce the chances of infections and, by extension, prevent unwanted bloating.
+Good water does not allow harmful bacteria to survive.
+Hence, it reduces the chances of infections and, by extension, prevents unwanted bloating.

 Keeping guppies is fun!
 Great guppy keepers know how to differentiate between male and female guppies.
-That way, it will be easier to tell if a female guppy is pregnant and not confuse it for a male with a big belly.
+That way, it is easier to tell if a female guppy is pregnant and not confuse it for a male with a big belly.

 Satisfaction comes in seeing guppies growing fat or more rounded.
 The case might raise questions if it were more rampant in male guppies alone.
 One may be perplexed because if the guppies were kept in the same conditions in a single tank, they are supposed to grow uniformly.